dd32/td-gh-ex/readme.txt

 -------

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!
+@Version: 1.4.2.3
+1. All files are properly indented.
 @Version: 1.4.2.2
 1.Search Widget in footer widget area managed
 @Version: 1.4.2.1